 1. What’s your story?
 Where are you from?

 Hi, I’m Mark Conlan.
 I am from Dublin, Ireland and now I am currently living and working from sunny Melbourne, Australia.
-Well its actually not sunny all the time.
-Sometimes its very similar to Ireland.
+Well, it’s actually not sunny all the time.
+Sometimes it’s very similar to Ireland.
 Cold and rainy 🙂

 Throughout my younger years, I was always interested in art, especially doodling faces or little character on any surface I could.
-After finishing school I completed my BA in Classical and Computer animation.
+After finishing school I completed my BA in Classical and Computer Animation.
 I moved to London several years later where I worked across several agencies working across UI, web and brand design.
 My design work always had that illustrative influence and it was something I was so keen to do more of but I guess I just didn’t know how to go about it.
 After leaving London and a spell of travelling later, I arrived in Melbourne.
-My girlfriend is from here, so its been great getting a chance to get to know and to live where she is from.
+My girlfriend is from here, so it’s been great getting a chance to get to know and to live where she is from.

 When I came to Melbourne, I worked across a couple of digital design freelance roles, but I quickly realised that this was really something I wasn’t interested in.
-It didn’t ignite the fire, if that makes sense?
+It didn’t ignite the fire if that makes sense?
 I began to work on my illustration part time from home for the first few weeks and then I went at it full time not so long after.
 So I have been Illustrating for just over a year now and I am the happiest I have ever been.
 I work from a sweet little home studio on the top floor of the place we are living in.
-Its filled with plants and sunshine (sometimes).
+It’s filled with plants and the sunshine (sometimes).
 Working for yourself, working on what you love the most and being super creative every day is the epitome of happiness for me.

 2. Tell us about your aesthetic.

-I love anything that can capture your eye, whether its a beautiful shape or a cracking colour combination.
+I love anything that can capture your eye, whether it’s a beautiful shape or a cracking colour combination.
 So I try to incorporate these into my work.
 I love playing around with the simplicity you can have in a composition and how that can create focal points.
 Then add loads of plants and crazy little characters 🙂

 3. What is your favourite medium and why?

-Even though most of my work is digital, i’m a real traditionalist at heart.
+Even though most of my work is digital, I’m a real traditionalist at heart.
 I love using a nice soft pencil in a notebook.
 I always carry one with me everywhere I go, you never know when an idea will pop into your head.
 I also just love the idea of drawing, its therapeutic and whats better than flicking through old notebooks when you need some inspiration 🙂

 4. What is your artistic process like?